DryDish/simple-pipeline/ubuntu-server-setup.md

 To validate that docker is installed run: `docker run hello-world`.
 To validate that docker compose is installed run: `docker compose version`

+# NodeJS in Ubuntu Server
+As of the time of writing the latest node version available on the Ubuntu repositories is 10.22.9.

+In order to install a more recent version of NodeJS we can use the helper script provided by NodeSource.
+It will automatically add the PPA for the NodeJS version specified.
+The advantage of doing it this way is that it will be kept up to date by apt as well.

+# Install NodeJS 16 Automatically
+I have provided a [script](linux-files/scripts/install-scripts/install-nodejs.sh) to install NodeJS in one execution as well.

+This one is far less useful, as it only runs two lines, but nice to have for simplicity.

+# Install NodeJS 16 Manually
+Script to add PPAs and update APT cache
+* `curl -fsSL https://deb.nodesource.com/setup_16.x | sudo -E bash -`

+Install NodeJS and NPM
+* `sudo apt install -y nodejs`

 # Project Setup